amirulzin/dagger-class-inject/README.md

 In certain projects, this may generate a lot of modules and may not be the behavior you want.

 To alleviate this, the library also provides a `monolith` mode.
-This mode massively cuts down the size of generated modules and it simply provision the class directly in the root modules instead.
+This mode massively cuts down the size of generated modules and it simply provisions the class directly in the root modules instead.
 Note that this mode only works if all of your `@ClassInject` classes visibility are `public`.

 You can enable `monolith` mode by passing the argument below to the compiler arguments: